buehler/typescript-hero/README.md

 - Remove unused imports and sort the remaining ones by alphabet
 - Do organize the imports when a document is saved
   - Note that this feature is only enabled if the vscode setting `editor.formatOnSave` is enabled as well!
+  - Organizing used module paths by default, sorted lexicographically.
+An option lets you use first import specifier/alias instead, in natural-language order.

 #### Import groups